 Early Life

-Leslie Lee Alexander was born in New York City on June 30, 1943, to a Jewish family.
-He graduated from New York University with a bachelor's degree in economics in 1965.
-He later earned his Juris Doctor from Thomas Jefferson School of Law.
+Leslie Lee Alexander was born in New York City in 1943.
+He graduated from New York University with a degree in economics in 1965.
+He later earned a Juris Doctor degree from Thomas Jefferson School of Law (formerly Western State University College of Law).

 Rise to Success